 In what form can dried fruits and nuts be given to children?

-co-ordinated chewing and swallowing action.
-Therefore, to prevent choking, nuts should be pounded to powder and dried fruits should be chopped very finely or made into a paste before giving them to children of this age group.
+Children between the ages of one and five may not have a very co-ordinated chewing and swallowing action.
+Therefore, to prevent choking, nuts should be powdered and dried fruits should be chopped very finely or made into a paste before giving them to children.

 After five years of age, children may be given whole dried fruits and nuts.
 But, it is always better to keep an eye on children below the age of ten, to make sure they chew the nuts well and do not swallow them whole so as to prevent choking.